reactjs/react.dev/src/content/reference/react/cache.md

 #### Returns {/*returns*/}

-`cache` returns a caching version of `fn` with the same type signature.
+`cache` returns a cached version of `fn` with the same type signature.

-When calling `cachingFn` with given arguments, it first checks if a cached result exists in the cache.
+When calling `cachedFn` with given arguments, it first checks if a cached result exists in the cache.
 If a cached result exists, it returns the result.
 If not, it calls `fn` with the arguments, stores the result in the cache, and returns the result.

 <Note>

-Caching return values based on inputs is also known as [*memoization*](https://en.wikipedia.org/wiki/Memoization).
-We refer to `cachingFn` as a memoizing function.
+The optimization of caching return values based on inputs is known as [*memoization*](https://en.wikipedia.org/wiki/Memoization).
+We refer to `cachedFn` as a memoized function.

 </Note>

 #### Caveats {/*caveats*/}

 [//]: # (TODO: add links to Server/Client Component reference once https://github.com/reactjs/react.dev/pull/6177 is merged)
-* `cache` is recommended for React Server Component environments only.
+* `cache` is recommended for Server Components only.
 There are plans to introduce `cache` for Client Components but it is not recommended today.
-* React will invalidate the cache for a memoizing function across server requests.
+* React will invalidate the cache for a memoized function across server requests.
-* The benefit of `cache` is to skip duplicate work across components.
-To leverage this benefit, `cachingFn`, should be defined in a scope that is accessible to components.
-In most cases, this means calling `cache` and defining the memoizing function in the global scope.
+* Each call to `cache` creates a new function.
+This means that wrapping `cache` around the same function multiple times will return different memoized functions and they will not share the same cache.
-* Each call to `cache` creates a new memoizing version of `fn`.
-This means that wrapping `cache` around the same function multiple times will return different memoizing functions and they will not share the same cache.
+* The benefit of `cache` is to skip duplicate work by sharing a cache.
+To promote cache sharing, `cachedFn`, should be defined in a scope that is accessible to multiple components.
+In most cases, this means calling `cache` and defining the memoized function in the global scope.
 * Cache access only occurs during a component render.
-This means a call to `cachingFn` outside of a Server Component will not update or use the cache.
+This means a call to `cachedFn` outside of a Server Component will not update or use the cache.
-* `cachingFn` will also cache errors.
-If `fn` throws an error for certain arguments, it will be cached, and rethrown when `cachingFn` is called with those arguments.
+* `cachedFn` will also cache errors.
+If `fn` throws an error for certain arguments, it will be cached, and re-thrown when `cachedFn` is called with those arguments.

 ---